 - At any bus stop bench, bus stop shelter or at the Downtown Transportation Center.

-Since it is unlawful to have an open container within 1,000 feet of a packaged liquor store in incorporated Las Vegas, virtually every sidewalk from the Fremont East District to Main Street is off limits for possessing an open container of packaged liquor.9 And on the Fremont Street Experience, it now is illegal to carry liquor in an open glass or aluminum container at all.10
+Since it is unlawful to have an open container within 1,000 feet of a packaged liquor store in incorporated Las Vegas, virtually every sidewalk from the Fremont East District to Main Street is off limits for possessing an open container of packaged liquor.
+And it is now illegal on the Fremont Street Experience to carry liquor in an open glass or aluminum container at all.

 Example: Anna buys a bottle of beer from the Downtown Grand casino.
 She then begins walking home with the beer in hand.
 If she opens the can while still near Downtown, a cop could cite Anna for an open container because it is within 1,000 of a package store.
 But if she opens the can near her home, where there is nothing but other residential houses within 1,000 feet, she is breaking no law.

-Since many people have no idea what types of businesses are within a 1,000 foot radius of them, it is recommended that people do not have open containers on city streets in incorporated Las Vegas.
-If they wait until they get home or are inside a casino or tavern, then they should be able to escape police citations.
+Many people have no idea what types of businesses are within a 1,000 foot radius of them; therefore, it is recommended that people do not have open containers on city streets in incorporated Las Vegas.
+They can avoid police citations by waiting until they get home or are inside a casino or tavern.

 Most of the bars and restaurants in Downtown have "tavern-limited" licenses, which means that the patrons may not take the liquor off the premises onto the street.
-So cops who see pedestrians leave a bar with a drink may cite them for leaving the premises.11 (Some examples of these Downtown Las Vegas bars include Insert Coin(s) and Vanguard.)
+So cops who see pedestrians leave a bar with a drink may cite them for leaving the premises.
+(Some examples of these Downtown Las Vegas bars with tavern-limited licenses include Insert Coin(s) and Vanguard.)

 - Within one thousand feet (1,000 ft) of the store from which liquor, beer and wine was purchased in closed containers, except on residential property; or